 See below table for further information.

-MERIT priority access residential rehabiliation (RR) and withdrawal management (WM) treatment bed list - current as of July 2022
+MERIT priority access residential rehabiliation (RR) and withdrawal management (WM) treatment bed list (as of December 2024)

 EDDI allows NSW Police to issue on the spot fines for low-level drug offences on two occasions.
 This is instead of a court attendance notice.
 The fine is resolved if penalty recipients pay the fine or speak to a nominated health professional.